tylerfanelli/enhancements/107-tee-boot-attestation.md

 List the specific goals of the enhancement.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
- * Extend keylime verifier to include support for TEE boot attestation.
+ * Extend keylime registrar to perform TEE attestation to bootstrap an agent's TPM state.
- * Extend TPM measurements to account for TEE boot attestation within keylime.
+ * On CVMs, extend TPM measurements to account for TEE boot attestation within keylime.
  * Fully support confidential computing systems' need for boot *and* runtime attestation within keylime.